do tiny projects expecting them to fail

 Rinse and repeat.

-If you find this framing helpful or have suggestions, feel free to comment or reach out to me at gueejla@gmail.com
+If you find this framing helpful or have suggestions, feel free to reach out to me at gueejla@gmail.com.

-Wish you all the best in your projects big and small.
+Wish you the best in your projects big and small.

 Some rambling thoughts